ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 there isn't much merit in being the contestant who submits the most times.
 In particular, the mixed strategy scores ≈7921.5 on average (the average of `SALET`'s score and `REAST`'s score) which is worse than `SALET`'s score of 7920 by itself.
 What if we could find a way to outperform the `SALET` strategy *on average*?
-After all, just because `SALET` is optimal for *Wordle* doesn't mean its optimal for *Hyper-Wordle*.
+For example, can we take advantage of the fact that the secrets are permuted *without replacement* to gain extra information?

 ## Wacky Trick Leaks Extra State